 Completely unplug at the Moran State Parks Leanto Glampground in one of their five canvas glamping tents.
 Tucked in 5,000 acres of forest, this camping stay is sure to connect you with the outdoors.
-And with five freshwater lakes and over 30 miles of hiking trails, its also sure to keep you busy.
+And with five freshwater lakes and over 30 miles of hiking trails, it’s also sure to keep you busy.

-These glamping tents do not have running water or electricity and like mentioned before, Moran State Park is known for having limited cell service.
+These glamping tents do not have running water or electricity and as mentioned before, Moran State Park is known for having limited cell service.
 So, you are truly getting away when you choose this canvas abode in the woods.
 However, restrooms and showers are available on the premises.

 Drive to the summit of Mount Constitution for views of the Islands or obey your sweet tooth and visit the beloved Sugar Shack.
-If you have the kids, enjoy interpretive displays at the Summer Visitor Center.
+If you have kids, enjoy interpretive displays at the Summer Visitor Center.

 Camping on San Juan Islands at Lopez Farms

 San Juan Island’s Lopez Farm is a beautiful family-owned campground with plenty of green space and comfort.
-Furnished with a bathroom, kitchenette, fireplace and communal hot tub, these cozy little cottages are great for a romantic getaway.
-For those extra special occasions, they offer a deluxe cottage with a king size bed and private hot tub.
+Furnished with a bathroom, kitchenette, fireplace, and communal hot tub, these cozy little cottages are great for a romantic getaway.
+For those extra special occasions, they offer a deluxe cottage with a king-size bed and private hot tub.

-In your down time, explore all Lopez Island has to offer with beaches, bays, and state parks.
+In your downtime, explore all Lopez Island has to offer with beaches, bays, and state parks.
 Or walk around Lopez Village where you’ll find groceries, bakeries, shopping, and museums.